 The Australian Network for Art and Technology (ANAT) is delighted to introduce James Nguyen as the exceptional ANAT Synapse 2025 artist in residence.

-James’ collaborative project, Diasporic Amphibians, is a collaborative project exploring the biological, social, and evolutionary impact of frog communities that have become geographically separated and isolated.
+James’ project, Diasporic Amphibians, is a collaborative project exploring the biological, social, and evolutionary impact of frog communities that have become geographically separated and isolated.
 The consequences of habitat disturbance and disease burden may be reshaping how frog communities might be undergoing distinct ecological pressures and even biological differentiations that could be conceptualised as a diasporic experience.

 The Green and Golden Bell Frog once abundant across the Southeastern Seaboard of Australia has dwindled, now surviving in small isolated pockets including at Homebush Bay, Kooragang and Broughton Islands.